Human Engineer

 What you will do as Human Engineer

-As Human Engineer you ensure that the exoskeleton is user-friendly for the pilot who walks in the exoskeleton, by looking at the exoskeleton from a medical and people-oriented perspective.
+As a Human Engineer, your primary responsibility is ensuring the pilot's safety while using the exoskeleton.
+You achieve this by evaluating the exoskeleton from a medical and people-oriented perspective.
 In this way you ensure that the gaits of the exoskeleton are human-like and therefore more stable, which makes walking in the exoskeleton a lot easier for the pilot.
-You also look at the various obstacles, such as sitting and standing up, climbing stairs and walking slopes, that the exoskeleton must overcome.
+You also look at various obstacles, such as sitting and standing up, climbing stairs and walking slopes, that the exoskeleton must overcome.
 You think up how you approach these obstacles in the best possible way and process this in the gaits.
 During the year you will be in close collaboration with the pilot to facilitate communications between them and the team, and you will be our point of contact with the Sint Maarten’s Kliniek, the hospital with which we work closely together.
 In short, you are the link between the (needs of) the pilot and the engineers in the team!

 In addition, you are responsible for ensuring that the exoskeleton is as medically beneficial as possible for the pilot.
 For all components of the exoskeleton you make sure that the medical perspective is included, for example that the exoskeleton is well-aligned with the pilot, the fixtures do not cause pressure sores and that the medical benefits of walking in the exoskeleton are actually generated, by participating in many various project groups.